alexandrucosminmihai/internet-banking/README.md

 # internet-banking

 This implementation does not provide any **security**.
-It is just an exercise project for using TCP and UDP sockets in C++.
+It is just a learning project for using TCP and UDP sockets in C++.

 ## Building
 1. Use `make` to build the server and client source files;